amitkumarsingh01/AcadApp/README.md

 5. Connect your device or start an emulator.

-6. Run the app using the following command:
+6. Run the app using the following commands:

    ```
    flutter run